jrcalgo/website-groups-script/README.md

 # saved website groups
- simple website grouping writer and loader
+ simple website URL script for grouping and opening said group very much so a Quality-of-life improvement over just using favorites or bookmarks in your browser